lsoft/MegaSolution/README.md

 MegaSolution
 ============

-Small util that scans folders and construct VS sln file with all found csproj.
+Small util that scans folders and constructs VisualStudio solution(sln) file with all found projects(csproj).
-It requires VS to be installed on working machine.
+It requires VisualStudio to be installed on working machine.